contentascode/safetag/docs/contribution.md

 # Contribution

-In order to contribute back your changes there are several approaches.
+In order to contribute back your changes there are several approaches:
+ - [Simple edits](#simple-content-edits) can be done through the edit links on each page and the github website.
+ - More involved content edits or contribution to the static build code require

-## Simple edits
+## Simple content edits

 A simple edit should be easy to contribute by relying on the edit links provided on the [toolkit website](https://contentascode.github.io/safetag/@safetag/toolkit/) and Github's own collaboration features.
 The process will be as follow:
  - Click an edit link on the toolkit website at https://contentascode.github.io/safetag/@safetag/toolkit/ -

+##

-## Create your fork
+### Create your fork

 Follow the following steps:
 - Assuming you have a github account, create a fork of the `safetag-toolkit` repository.